 The Audio-Technica ATH-M60x only have a wired connection.
 They have practically no latency for watching movies and videos but do not have the convenient range of a wireless headphone.

 These headphones are wired and do not have a Bluetooth connection.
-If you want a good Bluetooth headset for more casual use, check out the Plantronics BackBeat Pro 2.
+If you want an on-ear design for critical listening in a wireless format the consider the Grado GW100.

 These headphones come with 3 audio cables with no in-line remote.
 This means they will provide audio when connected to your PS4 or Xbox One controller but do not have a microphone for voice chat.